kimadactyl/touchdown/_courses/2002-royal-festival-hall/index.md

 ## Classes / Talks

  * Wed 14 Aug 4-6pm, RFH Hothouse. **Dance and Touch Communication**.
 A class for dance professionals exploring methods and techniques for teaching integrated groups.

-_Flyer "Workshop in contact improvisation with company members for dancers and practitioners interested in a taster session in the touch based methods and processes of the company.
-Please come in comfortable clothing, e.g. leggings and T shirt._

  * Fri 16 Aug 3.15-4pm, RFH Ballroom. **Meet the Artists**.
 A chance to meet members of the company and chat to them about their newly created work for the Ballroom.
  * Fri 16 Aug 3-4.30pm, RFH Level 5. **Voice Box**.
 A presentation by The Place and Touchdown Dance on performance in integrated settings.

-_Flier "A presentation by The Place (Christopher Thomson) and Touchdown Dance (Katy Dymoke and Holly Thomas) on performance making in integrated settings.
-Specifically projects involving visually impaired dancers and the opportunities for ongoing training in the field._

 ## Performance

  * Fri 16 Aug, 1pm and 5.30pm, RFH Ballroom. **Touchdown Dance** perform their new work created especially for the Ballroom.

- _Flier "devised by Julyen Hamilton from Barcelona, a renowned dancer and choreographer in the filed of improvised dance making._

 ## Exhibition